SCCF 2023 – 2024 GRANT RECIPIENTS

 MEASURABLE OUTCOMES

-• Mandatory that every senior student will complete and submit a minimum of 13 college applications, including applications to all 3 in-state public universities and Pima Community College.
+• Mandatory that every senior student will apply to several universities and colleges to reflect their individual needs, including applications to all 3 in-state public universities and Pima Community College.

 • Every student will attend a minimum of one in-state college visit per year.